danielpclark/trav3/README.md

 # Trav3

 A simple abstraction layer for Travis CI API v3.

+The benefits of this library over the official gem are:

+* No gem dependencies
+* Designed much like the API documentation
+* Handling the returned data is the same for nearly every response

 The results from queries return either `Success` or `RequestError` which both repsond with Hash like query methods for the JSON data or the Net::HTTP resonse object methods.

 ## Installation